simsek97/symfony-email-by-sendgrid/README.md

 # Installation
-We need install Mailer and SendGrid support with composer command.
+We need to install Mailer and SendGrid support with composer command.
 If you do not have composer, you should install it first.

 `composer require symfony/mailer`